kwilley18/Bootstrap-Portfolio/README.md

 ## Description

-This is a demonstration of Bootstrap.
+This is a professional website for a project desgner.
+Project is currently in progress.

 ## Table of Contents
 * [Installation](#installation)